From Pascal's Theorem to the geometry of Ziegler's line arrangements: Introduction

+consists of 9 distinct lines and has only double points except the 6 triple points situated at the points $A_1, \ldots , A_6$. \end{ass} Then the Ziegler arrangement $\A_Z$ corresponds to one choice of the points $A_1, \ldots , A_6$, where they are situated on the (degenerate) conic

-and the Ziegler arrangement $\A_Z'$ corresponds to one case where the points $A_1, \ldots , A_6$ are not situated on a conic.
-The relation with conics was noticed by H. Schenck, see \cite[Example 13]{Sch}.
+and the Ziegler arrangement $\A_Z'$ corresponds to another choice of the six points $A_1, \ldots , A_6$, where they are not situated on a conic.
+The relation with conics was in fact noticed later, by H. Schenck, see \cite[Example 13]{Sch}, where the author concentrates for some unknown reasons on {\it smooth} conics.
 For more details concerning this arrangement $\A_Z$ see Section 3 below.
-Other pairs of such arrangements have been constructed, by varying the choice of the points $A_1, \ldots , A_6$, see for instance the arrangements $\A_D$ and $ \A'_D$ in \cite[Remark 8.5]{DHA}.
+Other such pairs of arrangements have been constructed, by varying the choice of the points $A_1, \ldots , A_6$, see for instance the arrangements $\A_D$ and $ \A'_D$ in \cite[Remark 8.5]{DHA}.
 Here for the arrangement $\A_D$ the points $A_1, \ldots , A_6$ are chosen on the smooth conic

 see Section 4 below for more details on this arrangement $\A_D$.